coaster brake back pedaling brake bendix new departure morrow back pedalling coaster brake bicycle bike brakes foot brakes coaster brake

 There are no cables running from the handlebars, giving a tidy and simple appearance.

-The lack of cables is particualrly advantageous for folding or take-apart bikes.
+The lack of cables with a single-speed or kickback two-speed coaster brake is particularly advantageous for folding or take-apart bikes.

 Coaster brakes can be a good choice for handicapped riders who lack sufficient hand strength, or for arm amputees.

-Coaster brakes make it awkward to get started up, since there's no easy way to rotate the pedals to a good starting position.
+Coaster brakes make it awkward to get started, and prevent the use of clip-in pedals or toe clips and straps, since there's no easy way to rotate the pedals to starting position.

 Coaster brakes often cause skidding, resulting in excessive tire wear.